Hypnosis for health? Investors have placed a $1.1 million bet on Mindset Health that it can work – TechCrunch

 Chris and Alex Naoumidis came to hypnotherapy through dresses.

 As The New York Times reported last year, the two brothers initially started their careers as startup entrepreneurs with a peer-to-peer dress-sharing app for women.
-The Australian natives, overcome with doubt, about their ability to succeed in startupland and when apps didn’t work, their father suggested they try hypnotherapy.
+The Australian natives were overcome with doubt about their ability to succeed in startupland; when apps didn’t work, their father suggested they try hypnotherapy.

-Those sessions led the brothers to launch Mindset Health and raise $1.1 million in funding from investors including Fifty Years, YC, Gelt VC, Giant Leap VC, and angel investors across the US and Australia
+Those sessions led the brothers to launch Mindset Health and raise $1.1 million in funding from investors including Fifty Years, YC, Gelt VC, Giant Leap VC and angel investors across the U.S. and Australia.

 It’s a lot of backers for a small round that closed in November of 2019, but it’s indicative of the kind of bets that investors are willing to take in the mental health space these days.

 A whole slew of apps have come to market to treat the mental disorders that seemingly accompany living in the modern world.
-There are companies that facilitate matching with therapists, companies that provide mental wellness tools in the form of cognitive behavioral therapies, billion-dollar companies that offer mindfulness and meditation, and companies that offer hypnotherapy.
+There are companies that facilitate matching with therapists, companies that provide mental wellness tools in the form of cognitive behavioral therapies, billion-dollar companies that offer mindfulness and meditation and companies that offer hypnotherapy.

 The hypnotherapy sessions that Alex and his brother took gave them an idea.
 “Could we do this similar to meditation and bring this to market in a way that would be helpful?”
 Alex Naoumidis told me.

-Meditation is a multi-million dollar business with apps like Calm and Headspace raking in millions of dollars in venture financing and giving them billions of dollars in perceived valuation.
+Meditation is a multi-million-dollar business, with apps like Calm and Headspace raking in millions of dollars in venture financing and giving them billions of dollars in perceived valuation.

 Alex Naoumidis stresses that the app isn’t therapy — the company can’t pitch it that way under current regulations.
 “It’s more of a self-management tool,” he said.
-“Helping people with anxiety or [irritable bowel syndrome] to manage those symptoms at home to compliment the work they’re doing.”
+“Helping people with anxiety or [irritable bowel syndrome] to manage those symptoms at home to complement the work they’re doing.”

-The goal, according to Naoumidis, is to have a number of apps under the Mindset umbrella that deal with specific conditions.
-While it began as a more general mental wellness app, the company now has Nerva, its IBS focused product, alongside its general mental wellness Mindset toolkit.
+The goal, according to Alex Naoumidis, is to have a number of apps under the Mindset umbrella that deal with specific conditions.
+While it began as a more general mental wellness app, the company now has Nerva, its IBS-focused product, alongside its general mental wellness Mindset toolkit.

 Nerva’s not a cheap subscription.
-There’s an upfront payment of $99 and then $88 three-month subscription.
+There’s an upfront payment of $99 and then an $88 three-month subscription.
 The Mindset subscription service costs $11 (priced to sell in the COVID-19 era) down from $64 when the Times’ writer, Nellie Bowles first tried the product.

 Here’s how she described it: